 (b) the bill of sale is presented for registration or the registration thereof renewed.

-(6) Subject to subsection (5), nothing in this section shall be construed as taking away or in any way derogating from or diminishing any power or jurisdiction conferred on a Judge by section 13.
+(6) Subject to subsection (5), nothing in this section shall be construed as taking away or in any way derogating from or diminishing any power or jurisdiction conferred on a judge by section 13.

 [Section 13A inserted by No. 33 of 1966 s.
 4.]